Walleye vs Sauger – What’s The Difference? Let’s Compare

 Magnesium

 Both of them provides approximately 34 mg of magnesium.
 It helps to calm and relax the whole body including blood vessels.
-It has been shown to help improve sleep related problems like insomnia ((National Institutes of Health: Magnesium)).
+It has been shown to help improve sleep related problems like insomnia 11.

 Magnesium helps keep blood pressure levels balanced and stable.
-A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure9.
+A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure 12.

 Magnesium helps control muscle and nerve function, blood sugar and blood pressure.